-4. TIME LIMITS
+4. Music

-In any round it is imperative that the performer's music be the ONLY PIECE of music on the recording.
-The duration of the piece should be in accordance with the rules of the competition.
-It is the responsibility of the performer or a representative of the performer to provide the sound engineer well in advance but at an appropriate time with the recording indicating the number and name of the performer.
-(Semi-final: one of either CD or MD with one track.
-Final: a different CD or MD with one track).
+In any round it is imperative that the performer's music be the only piece of music on the recording.
+The duration of the piece should be in accordance with the rules of specific category and age division.

+It is the responsibility of the performer or a representative of the performer to provide the person, who is responsible for the sound well in advance but at an appropriate time with the recording indicating the number and name of the performer.

+(Semi-final: one of either CD with one track.
+Final: another CD with one track).
 In the event that these requirements are not met by the performer the right to participate in the competition may be revoked.